Sebat95/GPCA/README.md

 The published article related to this thesis work can be found [here](https://ieeexplore.ieee.org/abstract/document/9054154).
 The whole algorithm is explained much better and clear results are given.

+If you need anymore details, this is my [PoliTo thesis](https://webthesis.biblio.polito.it/13126/) and this is my [UIC thesis](https://indigo.uic.edu/articles/thesis/A_Generalization_of_Principal_Component_Analysis/13475391?file=25863297).